 Our small but intrepid herd of two Shetland cows – Ilex and Bramble – did lots of preparatory work for us, munching their way through leaves and branches.

 This initiative is a collaboration between the Friends of Horsenden Hill, Horsenden’s cows and pigs and ranger Jon Staples, London Borough of Ealing.

 The site is flanked by living hedges of hawthorn and wild rose that provide habitat for small birds and many species of insects.
-The living hedges will be enhanced with apple and mulberry trees.
+The living hedges will be enhanced with apple and mulberry trees

-Some of these varieties have become rare in recent years as growers have concentrated on a smaller range.
+Many heritage varieties have become rare in recent years as growers have concentrated on a smaller range.
 There have been orchards at Horsenden for hundreds of years and we want to protect that heritage.

 Horsenden’s Orchard Heritage